seroanalytics/seroviz/README.md

 Client-side React application for visualising serological data.

-## Scripts
+## Development

-In the project directory, you can run:
+Install dependencies with `npm install`.
+Then the following scripts are available.

 ### `npm start`